SkwalExe/rsfrac/docs/src/index.md

   - title: Hardware-accelerated
     details: Rsfrac leverages GPU capabilities and parallel processing for complex arithmetic operations, enabling smooth navigation and rapid rendering.
     icon: ⚡
-  - title: High Precision Arithmetics
+  - title: High Precision Arithmetic
     details: "Using GMP, MPFR and MPC, Rsfrac allows you to explore fractals infinitely deep by enabling users to increase the decimal precision for calculations as needed."
     icon: 🔢
   - title: High Quality Screenshots